Have you saved enough for retirement?

 - 8% have $1 million or more

 Other research shows retirement plan participants ages 50-64 have an average account balance of about $62,000.
 Those ages 65 and older have an average of about $75,000.

 How do your savings stack up?
 Have you saved enough for retirement?

 The majority (62 percent) of those surveyed think they'll need 75 percent — or even less — of their pre-retirement income during retirement.
 Many financial experts, however, recommend an 85 percent replacement ratio — meaning that you have enough income during retirement (from savings, Social Security and any other sources) to replace 85 percent of your pre-retirement income.
 You may need more or less to maintain your standard of living in retirement.

 People who've saved, for instance, $100,000 for retirement by age 67 may feel like they're in pretty good shape financially.
 After all, $100,000 is a lot of money.

 But keep in mind that many financial professionals recommend you withdraw no more than 4 to 5 percent each year.
 For someone with $100,000 saved, that's just $5,000 in retirement "income" each year.
 Social Security will help, but for a worker earning $40,000 a year, for example, Social Security provides only about 40 percent of pre-retirement income.

 So how do you get to an 85 percent replacement ratio during retirement?
-Many financial professionals recommend that you save 15 percent of your annual pay, including any employer contributions, throughout your career.
+You may need to save at least 10 percent of your pay plus employer contributions over your entire working career to have enough income in retirement.
+This assumes you may need about 85 percent of your pre-retirement income to maintain your current lifestyle after you retire.
+Each individual's situation is unique, though, so your savings and post-retirement needs may differ.
 If you haven't saved at this rate, you still have time to see where you stand, consider your options and accumulate additional savings.